aniruddha96/ToyMB/README.md

 - Internally works with http, new drivers can be implemented easily.

 ## Driver usage
-To interact with ToyMB, import the client jar or copy the classes from 'middleware-driver'.
+To interact with ToyMB, import the client jar or copy the classes from 'java-driver/ToyMB-client'.
 ##### Subscriber
 To subscribe to a topic "topic-name" as a consumer of group "my-group" :
 ```java